qiita-spots/qiita/qiita_pet/support_files/doc/source/qiita-philosophy/index.rst

 A Study
 -------

-Qiita’s main entity is the idea of Study.
+Qiita’s main entity is the idea of a study.
 A study can have many samples, with many preparations, that have been sequenced several times, Figure 1.
 Additionally, study artifacts have 3 different states: sandboxed, private and public.
 A sandboxed artifact has all operational capabilities in the system